 Luke states his reason for writing nice and early on “Many have undertaken to draw up an account of the things that have been fulfilled among us, just as they were handed down to us by those who from the first were eyewitnesses and servants of the word.
 With this in mind, since I myself have carefully investigated everything from the beginning, I too decided to write an orderly account for you, most excellent Theophilus, so that you may know the certainty of the things you have been taught.”

 According to a handy chart at http://www.desiringgod.org/blog/posts/three-tips-for-better-bible-reading it should only take about two and a half hours to read all of Luke, which for anyone interested in questions of peace, joy, purpose, meaning, forgiveness, freedom or eternal life, seems like two and a half hours well spent.

-I’ll add add futher thoughts and links to good resources on this blog if people seem to be reading it.
-Add a comment if you find this blog useful.
+I’ll add add further thoughts and links to other good resources on this blog over the coming months.
+Add a comment or hit the share button if you find this blog useful.